coocood/VContentProvider/README.md

 #Features:

-- Super light library, only 30KB(uncompressed source files) for version 1.0.
+- Super light library, only 31KB(uncompressed source files) for version 1.1.
+No dependencies.

 - Creating database tables and views and build Content Provider within a single fucntion.